kg-construct/rml-jc/spec/spec_fieldadditions/section/fieldaddition-examples.md

 | Waterstones | Oliver Twist | Dickens   |        |         |
 </pre>

-### Joining a json file with a csv file
+### Combining data from a json file and a csv file

-The following examples illustrate a left join between a json file and a csv file.
+The following example illustrates how data from a json file is combined with data from a csv file via a left join.

-The fields are added on the level of the iterator.
+#### Example 1:

-#### Example 1: the json file requires only one array in the path to the needed data
+In this example the json file requires only one array in the path to the needed data.

 **books.json**
 <pre class="ex-input">